-As we enter the second year of the coronavirus pandemic, many people continue to face financial distress.
-The U.S. unemployment rate was 5.8 percent in May, with 9.3 million people unemployed, according to the Bureau of Labor Statistics.
+The coronavirus pandemic continues, and many people still face financial distress as a result.
+The U.S. unemployment rate was 4.8 percent in October, with 7.7 million people unemployed, according to the Bureau of Labor Statistics.
+While these numbers are down from earlier in 2021, they are still higher than pre-pandemic numbers.
 In response to the uncertainty of the pandemic, some financial institutions developed coronavirus hardship loans to help those who are struggling to pay their expenses.

 If you’ve been financially affected by the coronavirus crisis, find out how this relief option works and whether hardship loans are right for your situation.